 I didn’t go to an Ivy League school, of course, but my alma mater isn’t far off.
 Particularly for the politically inclined, Georgetown is that shining city on a hill above the Potomac, its allure sometimes surpassing that of the Ivies.
 It has the admissions rate to match, even if the endowment lags; relying on the Catholic Church to fund one’s first few centuries kept the school from seeking donations as aggressively as its Ivy friends, leading Georgetown to expend a lot of effort in recent capital campaigns.
 It qualifies as an “elite school,” whatever that exactly means.

 There was a time when I was rather critical of my alma mater, and I agree with a number of Deresiewicz’s critiques.
 In my senior year, I actually discouraged a high school friend from applying, and I stand by that call.
 The most surprising thing to me was what I perceived as a general lack of intellectual curiosity on display.
-I went in thinking Georgetown students were in some higher class of brilliance that my high school peers; some certainly were, but many were not.
+I went in thinking Georgetown students were in some higher class of brilliance than my high school peers; some certainly were, but many were not.
 They’d just been raised in families with higher expectations, and come out of private high schools and SAT tutoring programs that specialize in funneling kids into elite colleges.
-They knew the landscape better, but their minds weren’t any sharper for it.
+They knew the landscape better, but their minds didn’t appear any sharper for it.

 At one point, I also became aware that a certain professor generally regarded as the don of campus intellectual life had opined that the decline in student interest in certain fellowships and related pursuits was related the increase in middle-class students from the center of the country.
 These students, lacking the comfort of the old money elites that had traditionally populated schools like Georgetown, were a bit more careerist and didn’t have as much time for intellectual pursuits.
 At the time this sentiment pissed me off, and I still think our dear professor ought to have descended from his ivory tower and made a better pitch to those of us who didn’t know what sort of path we’d have to take to pursue such things, but I don’t think he was wrong.
 It is very difficult to be a detached intellectual without a certain degree of material comfort.
 Still, I think there was an untapped market there for him, and for a somewhat hotheaded college student, those sorts of words are alienating.
 It’s a shame, because I usually respond well to hard-asses, and could have used him in my life.